“Don’t look back.”

 Traders have nothing to gain by looking back at trades they’ve already exited.
 You can’t change your decision whether it’s proven brilliant or stupid.
 All looking back will do is paralyze you, like a pillar of salt, on future trades.

-It’s important to understand that longevity as a trader has nothing to do with achieving the maximum profit on any one position.
+To them, I say it’s important to understand that longevity as a trader has nothing to do with achieving the maximum profit on any one position.
 It has to do with consistently taking profits on trades as they reach your price targets.

 You’re NEVER going to consistently buy at the low and sell at the high.
 Trying to do so will eventually lead to missing out on good trade setups, and holding onto trades longer than you should.